 The Gift Shop, with limited capacity, will be open.
 Top-selling merchandise is also available for online purchases through the Zoo’s website.

 Yes.
 Strollers, wheelchairs and motorized carts are also available to rent.
-Units will be sanitized after every use and additional wipes will be available for guests.
+Units are sanitized before rental and cleaned and sanitized upon return.

 A limited number of restrooms throughout the public pathways will be open:

 The Zoo closes at 3 p.m.
 Beginning May 1, the Zoo will close at 4 p.m.